sagarsameer-pers/property-affordability-calculator/README.md

 # Property Affordability Calculator

 A comprehensive web-based calculator to determine the maximum property price you can afford based on your financial situation, borrowing capacity, and savings.
-Specifically designed for NSW and WA property markets with accurate stamp duty calculations and LMI considerations.
+Supports all Australian states and territories with accurate stamp duty calculations and LMI considerations.

 ## Features